 Because they are bred to be active, a period of enforced inactivity means the Blue Heeler is prone to ‘sturdiness’ or thickening of the waistline.

 With this in mind, acknowledge the problem for what it is and adjust your dog’s diet accordingly.

 We picked out Blue Buffalo as our favorite weight loss management diet for its blend of low-calorie ingredients whilst not compromising on taste.

 After all, being on a diet doesn’t have to be bland and boring!

-Blue Buffalo achieve this miracle by cutting down on fat, using lean cuts of meat, and including delicious fruit and veg.
+Blue Buffalo achieves this miracle by cutting down on fat, using lean cuts of meat, and including delicious fruit and veg.